 - Designated Wilderness on November 10, 1978, according to guidelines set by Wilderness Act of 1965

 - Hell's Bay Canoe Trail (8 miles / 13 km) and the Wilderness Waterway (99 miles / 159 km) received National Trails Designation on March 20, 1981

 - Everglades Expansion Act added East Everglades (109,500 acres / 44,315 hectares) to the park on December 13, 1989

 - Chekika State Park donated by the State of Florida on October 1, 1991

 - Omnibus Public Land Management Act of 2009 added Tarpon Basin (600 acres / 242 hectares) to the park June 11, 2010

-Everglades National Park keeps track of the total number of visitors that enter the park through its two entrance stations (Homestead and Shark Valley).
-While this doesn't include those who enter through the nearly 1/2 million acres of surrounding waters, it helps park managers identify the needs of visitors.
+Everglades National Park keeps track of the total number of visitors that enter the park through its entrance stations (Homestead and Shark Valley), entrance passes, and concession operators.

-Average visitation for the past few years has been about 1million visitors.
+Average visitation for the park is 1 million visitors.
 A variety of statistics are available about each National Park across the country individually and collectively through the National Park Public Use Statistics Office.
-Click here if you'd like to go this website for additional detailed information about visitors to your national park.
+Visit the NPS Social Sciences webpage for additional detailed information about visitors to your national park.